-In the example of the eye glasses above, you’ll notice how the line of direction runs horizontally, from left to right.
-Our line of direction is base upon the perceived axis of the glasses.
-The axis of any object is the imaginary line that runs through the center of you’re inanamite object.
-Your object’s axis will also detemine the angle at which your object rests or is positioned.
+In the example of the eyeglasses above, you’ll notice how the line of direction runs horizontally, from left to right.
+Our line of direction is based upon the perceived axis of the glasses.
+The axis of any object is the imaginary line that runs through the center of your inanimate object.
+Your object’s axis will also determine the angle at which your object rests or is positioned.

 Let’s take a look at the stylus examples above.
 You’ll notice how the line of direction runs straight through the stylus.
 In the sketch of the stylus, you’ll also notice how the line of direction is also the stylus’s central axis.
 The axis shows the angle and direction of the stylus.

 Did you know that an inanimate object can have more than one axis?
 As I demonstrated in Chapter 2, you’ll know that objects can be constructed from multiple geometric shapes.
 Each of those shapes will have its own axis.
 Take a look at the example below:

 Okay, my hammer’s a little more than rough.
 But take a close look at how I broke down the hammer.
 Each piece of the hammer is shown to have its own axis which it rests on.
 This will become handy when we get in perspective.
 In the meantime, I want you to understand that the central axis of each shape is important to the construction of your drawings.
 Think of an axis as a bone, and the line of direction as a spine.
 This idea will become more obvious when we get into the Line of Action.